Extravenger/OSEPlayground/09 - PPL Bypass/README.md

 ### <ins>Disable PPL using PPLKiller</ins>

 Make sure the session you are running with has SYSTEM privleges.
-We need to upload the driver to the path:
 - Place the driver RTCore64.sys at: `C:\Windows\System32\config\systemprofile\AppData\Local\Temp` - The Temp directory might no exist, just create it - `mkdir Temp`.

 Now, we will need to install the driver: